NobodyIsAnonymous/GenDetect_ICSE2026/README.md

    # Restart your terminal or source your shell profile
    source ~/.bashrc  # or ~/.zshrc if using zsh

-   # Install the latest version
+   # Install the latest version (Ubuntu 22.04 required, otherwise issues may occur)
    foundryup
    ```